Lisa17-10/Lisa17-10.github.io/_posts/2022-01-17-Stillwater_fall_21_2.md

 <img src="/assets/img/Blogs/2_Fall2021_part2/27a.jpg" width="750px" class="center"/>
 *<span style="font-size: 0.75em;">Crab Spider after catching a Skipper</span>*

 The Green Lynx Spider is also one of the hunters.
-They are widespread in the United states, Mexico.
-All spiders are good, but these one is definitely our friend, because the eat a variety of insects that includes moths and larvae.
-I am keeping my figures crossed that they will take care of some of the pests next spring.
-(28,29,29a)
+They are widespread in the United states and Mexico.
+All spiders are good, but this one is definitely our friend, because they eat a variety of insects that includes moths and larvae.
+We are keeping our fingers crossed that they will take care of some of the pests next spring.
-While the Lynx and Crab Spiders were getting the reward of their patience by being able to catch some pollinators after waiting all day on the flowers, this Bold Jumping Spider seemed to be a bit too ambitious!
-I smiled when I saw it stalking this huge Monarch butterfly.
-These spiders often stalk their prey and then jump onto them, but this one soon realized that the Monarch is a little too big for it.
-Full credit for the “boldness” though!

 <img src="/assets/img/Blogs/2_Fall2021_part2/28.jpg" width="100%"/>